c0d3z3r0/zfs/module/zstd/README.md

-# ZSTD Contrib Library Manual
+# ZSTD-On-ZFS Library Manual

 ## Introduction

 This subtree contains the ZSTD library used in ZFS.
-It is heavily cut-down by dropping any unneeded files but otherwise is intentionally unmodified.
-Please do not alter these files in any way, besides upgrading to a newer ZSTD release.
+It is heavily cut-down by dropping any unneeded files, and combined into a single file, but otherwise is intentionally unmodified.
+Please do not alter the file containing the zstd library, besides upgrading to a newer ZSTD release.

 Tree structure: